 1. What to Look for at a Vet Clinic?

-Where can I find the best veterinarian near me?
+Where can I find the best veterinarians near me?
 Once you have identified the unique needs of your pet, you can begin to narrow your choices by examining each clinic.
 The first step would be to visit the clinic’s website to learn the types of services offered.
 Next, it would be advisable to search for unsolicited reviews to see what others have experienced while at each clinic.

 Below is a checklist of things to consider: